How to Sell Your Business

 Dispute Resolution: Choosing the Battlefield Before the Fight

 Where you fight your battle (if you must) matters!
 Know what you’re agreeing to in advance.
+I’ll show you what this means and how choosing the battlefield before the fight can save you money, time and frustration later.

 -